smariotti/Valheim/TrophyHuntMod/Package/README.md

 ## Change Log
+v0.9.17
+- Some UI tweaks
+- Minor drop changes for Greylings to avoid clutter
+- Throbbing score

 v0.9.16
 - Fixed a bug where Score would be green (invalid for tournament play, cheats used) when it shouldn't be
 - Fixed a bug where invalid scores would be sent to the Tracker when they shouldn't be